Black-Muse/Gibbes.github.io/README.md

 Gibbes.github.io is the placeholder name for this game involving alien universes.
 ## by: Michael Gibbes and Jaco Beneduci

+Michael Gibbes did all the coding, while I was the artist, animator and writer.
 The first version of this game was displayed and tested during class on 9/27/2017.

 ### Version 1